susbo/5prime_stop_paper/README.md

 ### 01_correct_piCdb_mistakes

-This step re-creates 12 fasta files that were empty in the piRNA cluster database.
+This step re-creates 12 cluster fasta files that were empty in the piRNA cluster database.

 * **01_download_reference_genomes.sh**: Download reference genomes.
 * **02_convert_gz_bgz.sh**: Convert genomes to bgz format to allow processing of compressed files.